René Girard

-René Noël Théophile Girard (/ʒɪəˈrɑrd/; [ʁəne nɔɛl teɔfil ʒiʁaʁ]; 25 December 1923 – 4 November 2015) was a French polymath, historian, literary critic, and philosopher of social science whose work belongs to the tradition of philosophical anthropology.
-Girard was the author of nearly thirty books, with his writings spanning many academic domains.
-Although the reception of his work is different in each of these areas, there is a growing body of secondary literature on his work and his influence on disciplines such as literary criticism, critical theory, anthropology, theology, mythology, sociology, economics, cultural studies, and philosophy.
+René Noël Théophile Girard (/ʒɪəˈrɑrd/; [ʁəne nɔɛl teɔfil ʒiʁaʁ]; 25 December 1923 – 4 November 2015) was a French academic, literary critic and philosopher of social science whose work belongs to the tradition of philosophical anthropology.
+Holding mostly appointments in French literature, Girard was the author of nearly thirty books with writings spanning many academic domains.
+His work influenced critical theory, anthropology, theology, mythology, sociology, economics, cultural studies, and philosophy.
+Girard was elected as one of the 40 members of Académie Française in 2005.

 Girard's main contribution to philosophy, and in turn to other disciplines, was in the psychology of desire.
 Girard claimed that human desire functions imitatively, or mimetically, rather than arising as the spontaneous byproduct of human individuality, as much of theoretical psychology had assumed.
-Girard found that human development proceeds triangularly from a model of desire who indicates some object of desire as desirable by desiring it themselves.
+Girard proposed that human development proceeds triangularly from a model of desire that indicates some object of desire as desirable by desiring it themselves.
 We copy this desire for the object of the model and appropriate it as our own, most often without recognizing that the source of this desire comes from another apart from ourselves completing the triangle of mimetic desire.
 This process of appropriation of desire includes (but is not limited to) identity formation, the transmission of knowledge and social norms, and material aspirations which all have their origin in copying the desires of others who we take, consciously or unconsciously, as models for desire.